igor-gorohovsky/agent-memory-proxy/README.md

 - Run with `--verbose` flag for detailed logs

 ### Permission Errors
-- On Unix systems, ensure you have read/write permissions
+- Ensure you have read/write permissions for the watched directories
-- On Windows, run as Administrator if needed

 ## 🤝 Contributing